-The person's original record is maintained at the DOM Central Office.
+The person's original record is maintained at the case management agency offices.
 The core standardized assessment along with other required documentation is submitted electronically which produces a copy that is retained in the eLTSS System.
-DOM is required to maintain the entire document, either electronically or in paper, for the period of time specified under the current federal guidelines.
+The case management agency is required to maintain the entire document, either electronically or in paper, for the period of time specified under the current federal guidelines.